armory/documentation/_spinnaker/terraform_integration.md

 your token and "Authorize" it for the organization which hosts the repo where your Terraform template(s) and Terraform `tfvar` files will live.

-### Enabling and configuring the Github Artifact Provider
+#### Enabling and configuring the Github Artifact Provider

-Spinnaker uses the Github Artifact Provider to download any referenced `tfvar` files, so it must be configured with the Github token to pull these files.
+Spinnaker can use the Github Artifact Provider to download any referenced `tfvar` files, so it must be configured with the Github token to pull these files.

 If you already have a Github artifact account configured in Spinnaker, you can